-This Social Sunday we are celebrating Spring.
-First, we start by baking the dessert first, because it needs time to chill in the refrigerator before serving.
+This Social Sunday we are celebrating the coming of spring.
+First, we start by baking our dessert, because it needs time to chill in the refrigerator before serving.
 I think you will fall in love with this traditional style New York Cheesecake, that doesn’t taste old-school at all.
-The light lemon flavor, along with the cream cheese is delicate in your mouth – oh and the strawberry sauce is just precious.
+The light lemon flavor, along with the cream cheese is delicate in your mouth – oh and the strawberry sauce is just luscious.

 Shaved Fennel & Citrus Salad is made with Romaine lettuce for a crunchy base and tossed in a Buttermilk Herby Dressing.
 The tang from the dressing is refreshing, along with the sliced Blood and Naval Oranges.
-I think it has nice balance — perfect flavors of the season.
+I think it has nice balance — perfect flavors to celebrate citrus season.

 Short Ribs are a slow roasting meat, when cooked to perfection they are fork tender delicious.
-The cooking liquid becomes the glaze, after reduced and kisses the short ribs with a extra umami flavor.
-I think you will enjoy this recipe for Glazed Short Ribs, they definitely have restaurant quality all over them.
+The cooking liquid becomes the glaze, and cooks down to kiss the short ribs with a little extra umami flavor.
+I think you will appreciate this recipe for Glazed Short Ribs, they definitely have restaurant quality all over them.

-Today, invite some friends and family and share your cooking endeavors.
-I hope you enjoy this menu as much as I did, I’m going to have a slice of breakfast cheesecake now.
-Happy Cooking!
+So, invite some friends and family and share your love from the kitchen.
+I hope you enjoy this menu as much as I do – I’m going to have a slice of breakfast cheesecake now.
+Happy Social Sundays!

 New York Cheesecake with Strawberry Sauce